LASP-Libera/libera_utils/doc/source/user-docs/file_handling.md

 Also see [Working with NetCDF4 Files](netcdf.md)

 The libera-utils smart_open function has the capability to read and write files to/from a local directory or S3 bucket transparently.
-It supports a context manager pattern and the usual modes for reading/writing/binary provided by most Python filelike objects:
+It supports a context manager pattern [HQC: "context manager pattern" may be confusing to our L2 dev users] and the usual modes for reading/writing/binary provided by most
+Python filelike objects:

 ```python